 Unfortunately the operator was the Senior Supervisor at ZLB, and to say the sky fell in on me that day was an understatement.
 I did persevere with the bug, however, and became quite proficient in later years.

-At the times when I was involved with the Radio Division every male person employed came to the Division with previous service in one or more of the radio stations.
+At the time when I was involved with Radio Division every male person employed came to the Division with previous service in one or more of the radio stations.
 When I joined the Division in 1960 the Principal was Dave Shepherd and the Senior Supervisor was Don Vaughan.
 Jack Carlisle, Bob Pinker, and Don McFarlane comprised the rest of the male staff.

 Don Vaughan would have been one of the luckiest people alive.
 He was stationed in the Gilbert and Ellice Islands in 1941 and had he not returned to Suva early in that year his name might have also appeared on the Roll of Honour.

 Jack Carlisle, who later became Principal of the Division, served on Pitcairn Island, one of the few New Zealand operators that staffed that station during the war years.